smilett/PyRecorder/README.md

 	* if the number of sentences is in [100, 1000), use 001.wav, 002.wav ...
 	* ...

-## Required dependencies

-The code is written in Python 2.
-To run the programme, PyAudio and Tkinter are required.
-* PyAudio provides Python bindings for PortAudio.
-	* see [PyAudio] (http://people.csail.mit.edu/hubert/pyaudio/) home page for installation guids and more information.
-* Tkinter is Python's de-facto standard GUI package.
-	* see [Tkinter] (https://wiki.python.org/moin/TkInter) wiki page for more information.
-	* also see a [Tkinter tutorial] (http://effbot.org/tkinterbook/) from effbot.org.

 ## Usage

 1. Prepare a file contains recording scripts.
 In the file, each line should only contain one sentence (or word).